b. 1938, Bucharest, Romania - d. 2004, London, UK

 Work on A Mountain for Every Man (previously begun), The Light Mills and Cardinal.
 First model for folklore inspired monumental structures originating in his diploma work field of interest.
 Investigation and defining of geometrical forms.
 Married the actress Sibyla Oancea.

 Series of tactile doored objects in various materials.
 Interest in materiality and the combining of craft and mechanical methods.
 Eclectic, pluralist searches using the tradition of performance and ritual.
 Development of the concept of “anthropocosmos” implemented in anthropomorphical modular forms consisting of geometrical cells obtained by using complex technical processes.
 Cake Man.
-Two solo shows in Bucharest (Youth’s Athenaeum Gallery, Amfora Gallery).
+First solo shows in Bucharest, at Amfora Gallery and Youth’s Athenaeum Gallery.
 Torino exhibition.
 Participation in the Bauzentrum Group Exhibition in Hamburg (with Peter Jacobi, Ritzi Jacobi and Ion Bitzan).
 Invitation to exhibit at the Demarco Gallery in Edinburgh, Scotland where he also produces the “Palpable Art Manifesto”.
 Prize awarded for “artistic research” by the Union of Visual Artists (U.A.P.), the official communist structure handling the art production in Romania.
 Decision to leave Romania as a consequence of the stripping of the Romanian prize.
 First international recognition: artwork accepted by Moores Liverpool Exhibition.

 Research concerning representation and deconstruction.
 Egyptian Picnic: domestic objects, mummified tactiles.
 Emigration to France where he experiments with ceramics, then to Scotland.
 Permanent move to London where he begins collaboration with Sigi Krauss Gallery (Tactile Objects and Anthropocosmos exhibition).

 Copper engravings, ceramic works, “anthropocosmos”.
 Associated Lecturer, Hornsey College of Art.
-Comission by Merilyn and Alan Smiths, founders of the Ceramic Workshop in Ediburgh, for three ceramic artworks to be exhibited at the Scottish National Gallery of Modern Art during the Edinburgh Festival (Earth Images).
+Commission by Merilyn and Alan Smiths, founders of the Ceramic Workshop in Edinburgh, for three ceramic artworks to be exhibited at the Scottish National Gallery of Modern Art during the Edinburgh Festival (Earth Images).
 Tactile and Palpable Objects exhibition (Serpentine Gallery, London).
 Arts Council of Great Britain Prize.

 “Hyphen” developed as a shape.
 Generative Art (Polytechnic Gallery, Newcastle).
 Arts Council of Great Britain Prize.